Peine & Pitié Lyrics in English Vitaa

 Below, I translated the lyrics of the song Peine & Pitié by Vitaa from French to English.

-I admit I have my ego
+I admit I've got my ego

 But you asked for it

-You could stay there
+You could end up there

 If you talk too much